We Spoke to a Psychologist About Hollywood's Depictions of Mental Illness

 Screencap via Movieclips

-Look at any classic horror film—Nightmare on Elm Street, Friday the 13th, The Shining—and you’re likely to find mental illness.
+Look at any classic horror film – Nightmare on Elm Street, Friday the 13th, The Shining – and you’re likely to find mental illness.
 It’s a convenient, if inaccurate, explanation for the maniacal violence that makes up the backbone of these stories.
-But in most films portraying mental illness, especially violent and bloody horror films, real life pathology is willfully abandoned in favor of melodramatic storytellling.
-At best, it’s lazy; at worst, it publicly and repeatedly demonizes the people who need the most help.
+But in most films portraying mental illness, especially violent and bloody horror films, real life pathology is willfully abandoned in favour of melodramatic storytellling.
+At best, it’s lazy; at worst, it publicly and repeatedly demonises the people who need the most help.
 In a recent article I wrote about the mentally ill being killed in disproportionate numbers by police, many people commented along the lines of “Well, of course, they’re much more dangerous,” which anybody working in mental health can tell you is not only untrue, but is the direct result of the media’s focus on a fictitious link between mental illness and violence.

 Videos by VICE